Lingadahalli

-Lingadahalli is a village in Tarikere Taluk, Chikkamagaluru district, Karnataka, India.
+Lingadahalli is a village and a hobli in Tarikere Taluk, Chikmagalur district, Karnataka, India.
 Lingadahalli is one of the prominent pre-historic sites in Karnataka state.
+The location code number of Lingadahalli as per census of India 2011 are, 609336 and 609334 (kaval).

+Lingadahalli is located on State Highway 57 (Karnataka), 45 km north of Chikmagalur and 15 km south of Tarikere.

+Baba Budangiri mountain range lie to the south and Bhadra Wildlife Sanctuary lies to the west of Lingadalli.

 Demographics

 Lingayatism is the major religion in the area.
 There are many different religions practiced in this village, so the village is known for religious tolerance and understanding.

 The name Lingadahalli comes from the Lingayat community, the largest part of the population of the community.
 The VeeraShiva legend is a part of this area's culture, although Brahmins and the Koushika Sankethi group comprise a large part of the community.
 Sankethi is the major tribe among Brahmins.